MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 is whitegloved."

 The default level of access to the database is determined by the organization-level role a user is assigned on invitation (`Organization Admin` or `Organization Member`).
+When an invited user logs in for the first time (and only then), a [role](./rbac/#roles) with the same name as their e-mail address is created.

 The first user in an organization, and subsequently any user that is assigned `Organization Admin`, is a database _superuser_, and has unrestricted access to all resources in a Materialize region.
-Users that are assigned `Organization Member` are restricted to a default set of basic privileges that need to be configured and modified via role-based access control (RBAC).
+Users that are assigned `Organization Member` are restricted to a [default set of basic privileges](#modifying-default-privileges) that need to be configured and modified via role-based access control (RBAC).

 RBAC allows you to configure granular access control to the resources in your Materialize region through a hierarchy of [roles](/sql/grant-role/) and